thu-ml/tianshou/tianshou/core/mcts/README.md

 From the leaf node to the root node, update all nodes that have been passed in this iteration.

-#### For action nodes
+#### For state nodes

-For each action node, a V value is returned by its child state node.
-Then add this value (might be multiplied by a discouting factor gamma) with the expected_reward for this action node to get a new value.
-The new value is used to update this node.
+For each state node, a V value is returned by its child action node.
+Then add this value (might be multiplied by a discouting factor gamma) with the stored expected one step reward for this action node to get a new value.
+The new value is used to update the parameters for the child action node.

 For UCT methods, the new value is add to W. Then add 1 to N. Q and U can be calculated out.